-Analyse a specific company/organisation/institution issue/problem within the field of marketing management
+Analyse a specific company/organisation/institution issue/problem within the field of International Management

-Evaluate the professional and academic marketing management literature available by researching the subject area prior to the writing of the report
+Evaluate the professional and academic international management literature available by researching the subject area prior to the writing of the report

 Critically analyse and assess information as part of the research process